-- A description of the Water Quality Component, including: - a program logic model, which describes the expected cause and effect relationships between the component's activities and outcomes - o a narrative describing the logic model - o the interactions of the component with other components - o the principles and key causal assumptions underpinning the Water Quality Component - The scope of Water Quality Component M&E - The Water Quality Component KEQs and summary approach to answering the questions - The performance expectations for prioritised end-of Partnership outcomes for the Component - The plan for monitoring the progress of the Water Quality component, including performance measures for prioritised intermediate outcomes.
+- A description of the Water Quality Component, including: - A program logic model, which describes the expected cause and effect relationships between the component's activities and outcomes - A narrative describing the logic model - o The interactions of the component with other components - The principles and key causal assumptions underpinning the Water Quality Component - The scope of the Water Quality Component M&E - The performance expectations for prioritised end-of Partnership outcomes for the Component - The plan for monitoring the progress of the Water Quality component, including performance measures for prioritised intermediate outcomes.

-The Water Quality Component M&E Plan was informed by an M&E planning workshop including representatives from DoEE, the Office of the Great Barrier Reef (OGBR), James Cook University, Queensland Farmers' Federation, CSIRO, Terrain NRM and GBRF.
+The Water Quality Component M&E Plan was informed by an M&E planning workshop including representatives from (the then) DoEE, the Office of the Great Barrier Reef (OGBR), James Cook University, Queensland Farmers' Federation, CSIRO, Terrain NRM and GBRF.
 It is worth noting that the activities under the Partnership exist within a broader context of investment in water quality improvements across the Reef and the significant monitoring that supports those investments, including the Paddock to Reef Integrated Monitoring Modelling and Reporting program (P2R).